acdh-oeaw/diauma/README.md

-**Important notice**: this project is archived and not actively development or suitable for productive use anymore.
+> [!WARNING]
+> The application code is currently being revised and is not yet ready for production.

 # About